vertyco/CrowdinGPT/README.md

 ## Disclaimer

 This project is meant for experimental usage and not for commercial purposes.
-Translations depend highly on the quality of the GPT model and accuracy of the Google Translate API.
 For official translations, consider using professional translation services.

 ## Contact